-While there are exceptions, at some point in almost every pastor’s life, the question arises: While long ministries are usually preferable, not everyone is supposed to remain in the same place for a lifetime: How do I know when it’s time to leave?
+While there are exceptions, at some point in almost every pastor’s life, the question arises: how do you know when it’s time to leave your church?
+While long ministries are usually preferable, not everyone is supposed to remain in the same place for a lifetime: How do I know when it’s time to leave?
 The Apostle Paul stayed at Ephesus for three years; that was apparently his longest ministry.

-Given this pattern, how does a preacher know when it is time to leave?
+Given this pattern, pastor, how do you know when it’s time to leave your church?

 In my view, the following are 10 signs that the time to leave has arrived.
 Indeed, a combination of any three factors occurring simultaneously represents a strong indication that you should start turning some doorknobs.